In Short

-Whether you are a journalist, blogger, novelist or poet, protecting your written work is crucial.
-Copyright provides you with automatic and exclusive rights to publish, use, adapt and distribute the literary works you create.
-This article explains how copyright protects writers in Australia and how to enforce rights.
+As a writer, your words are your most important creative asset.
+So whether you are a journalist, blogger, novelist or poet, protecting your written work is crucial.
+In Australia, the law grants you automatic copyright protections to publish, use, adapt and distribute your original literary works.
+Understanding your rights and how to enforce them is essential to safeguarding your creative works from unauthorised use or exploitation.
+This article explains how copyright protects writers in Australia and how you can enforce these rights.

 What is Copyright Protection?